Conal-Tuohy/APIHarvester/README.md

       Specifies a common suffix for URLs; useful for specifying an 'API key' for some APIs.
  • retries
       Specifies a number of times to retry in the event of any error; default is 3
+ • indent
+      Specifies whether to indent the XML or not.
+Valid values are "yes" or "no".
+If unspecified, the value is "no".

 Example: